G2G3Digital/substeps/docs/index.rst

 Welcome to Substeps!
 ====================

-- Substeps is a Behaviour Driven Development (BDD) test framework.
+- Substeps is an open-source Behaviour Driven Development (`BDD <http://en.wikipedia.org/wiki/Behavior_Driven_Development>`_) test framework created by `Technophobia <http://www.technophobia.com/>`_.
 - Tests can be implemented **and executed** by team members with limited technical experience.

 Key Benefits
 ============
-- Enables non Java developers to write executable BDD tests.
+- Enables non-technical users to write executable BDD tests.
 - Enables features and scenarios to be written using high level, business oriented language.
-- Enables non Java developers to extend the test vocabulary to suit the needs of the specific project.
+- Enables non-technical users to extend the test vocabulary to suit the needs of the specific project.
 - Allows the creation of bespoke DSLs with associated functionality.
 - Easy to extend functionality for new domains or customise for a specific project.
 - Ability to provide enhanced reporting around passing acceptance tests and demonstrable requirements tracking.